9 Can’t-Miss Things to Do in Anchorage, Alaska

 Another popular festival is the Summer Solstice Festival.
 On the longest day of the year, Anchorage sees roughly 22 functional hours of daylight.
 Revelers celebrate at block parties downtown and while watching the Anchorage Glacier Pilots baseball team play under the midnight sun.

-Eat at one of Anchorage’s local restaurants
+Eat at Anchorage’s local restaurants

 While Anchorage’s restaurants are largely low-key (you’ll probably see more people wearing Xtratuf boots than something laced or heeled), it doesn’t mean the kitchens aren’t churning out some impressive food.

 Another popular spot is Moose’s Tooth.
 It doesn’t matter what time of year (or what time of day) you swing by, there will be a wait.
-Revered by locals, this pizzeria has an extensive menu of signature pies, including the Mac N Cheese (topped with reindeer sausage, macaroni noodles, four kinds of cheese, and garlic oil) and the Amazing Apricot (covered in blackened chicken, cream cheese, apricot sauce, red peppers, carrots, green onions, cilantro, mozarella, and provolone).
+Revered by locals, this pizzeria has an extensive menu of signature pies, including the Mac N Cheese (topped with reindeer sausage, macaroni noodles, four kinds of cheese, and garlic oil) and the Amazing Apricot (covered in blackened chicken, cream cheese, apricot sauce, red peppers, carrots, green onions, cilantro, mozzarella, and provolone).
 The drinks menu includes about two dozen beers from the restaurant’s sister brewery, Broken Tooth.

 Other spots that should make your Anchorage short list: